Directed by John Guillermin

 Armed with James Bondian gadgets such as a camera hidden in his walking stick which is his only weapon and a tape recorder in his tribal bag, Shaft gets himself placed inside the pipeline, allowing himself to be recruited and working his way up until he reaches the man in charge.
 But it’s a bloody trail as Shaft has been fingered by someone inside the Emir’s organization and he has to continually defend himself against assassination attempts.

-SHAFT IN AFRICA actually reminds me a lot of the novel version of the James Bond novel “Diamonds Are Forever.”
-In that one, Bond goes undercover and inserts himself into a pipeline of diamond smugglers.
+SHAFT IN AFRICA actually reminds me a lot of the novel version of “Diamonds Are Forever.”
+In that one, James Bond goes undercover and inserts himself into a pipeline of diamond smugglers.
 And like Shaft he makes his way up the pipeline by killing off the folks trying to kill him.
-And Bond has his Tiffany Case while Shaft has his Jazar (Neda Arneric) the nymphomanic girlfriend of the supervillain Amafi (Frank Finlay) who is the mastermind behind the slavery ring and a lot of other nastiness besides.
+And Bond has his Tiffany Case while Shaft has his Jazar (Neda Arneric) the nymphomaniac girlfriend of the supervillain Amafi (Frank Finlay) who is the mastermind behind the slavery ring and a lot of other nastiness besides.

 Richard Roundtree by now can slip into John Shaft’s skin with no problem but I like how he still brings new shadings and reveal of character.
 In Africa Shaft seems to become a new man.
 While he states flat out at the beginning of the job he’s doing it only for the $25,000 fee he’s contracted to be paid we see along the way as he follows this slave pipeline of misery that it changes him.
 There’s a thirst for justice and retribution that is reawakened in his spirit that has been dormant for too long.